westial/karatemeter/README.md

 is a directory named [arduino/prebuild/Karatemeter](arduino/prebuild/Karatemeter) that's the Arduino Library required for the sketch.
 Move this [arduino/prebuild/Karatemeter](arduino/prebuild/Karatemeter) to your Arduino libraries location.

+## 押忍! ##

+Special thanks to [Tenshi dojo](https://tenshidojo.jp/) and the great group of Saturday's classmates for allowing me to learn and enjoy Karate with them despite my very elementary japanese level.

 ## License ##